CarCareTruth Score

 Buy it if you want an affordable, widely-stocked maintenance cleaner for routine interior upkeep and as a prep step ahead of conditioning.
 Skip it if you are tackling months-old denim transfer or set-in stains on cream leather, since a dedicated foaming leather cleaner delivers more power per pass, or if you are sensitive to California-listed substances, since it carries a Prop 65 warning.

 The SDS assigns a WARNING signal word and a single H317 (skin sensitization) classification, driven by the D-Limonene citrus component; that classification means gloves are appropriate for repeated or prolonged contact, with safety glasses only where splashes are likely during spraying.
-SDS §11 states inhalation is not an expected route of exposure for this low-VOC (under 3%) pump-spray, so no respiratory protection is indicated.
+SDS §11 states inhalation is not an expected route of exposure for this low-VOC (under 3%) pump-spray; SDS §8 nonetheless names respiratory protection as a normal-use item ("none required under normal usage"), so it is treated as a situational precaution for spraying in an enclosed vehicle cabin rather than an active mixture hazard.
 The California Prop 65 warning traces to 1-Methyl-2-pyrrolidone, a trace co-solvent listed for developmental toxicity, not to the cleaning actives.
 Environmentally, it is a stay-on-car aqueous formula with no product-level aquatic-toxicity classification and a negligible drain pathway.

 Mothers markets it as 'pH balanced,' but SDS §9 discloses a pH of 9.0 to 9.8, which is mildly alkaline rather than matched to leather's naturally slightly-acidic surface.
 In practice, owners report no widespread drying or cracking on standard OEM leather with routine use, and the product is designed as a first step before conditioning.
 For frequent use on premium nappa or light-colored leather, follow every cleaning with a dedicated conditioner.